score-spec/docs/content/en/docs/get started/_index.md

 - **Explore other implementations**: Play around with [other available open-source Score implementations](/docs/score-implementation/).
 For example, you could continue by running the same Score file used in the example above via the score-k8s CLI to generate a Kubernetes manifest.

-- **Join the Score community Slack**: If you encounter any issues or have questions, feel free to reach out to us in the [Score community Slack](https://join.slack.com/t/scorecommunity/shared_invite/zt-2a0x563j7-i1vZOK2Yg2o4TwCM1irIuA).
+- **Join the Score community Slack**: If you encounter any issues or have questions, feel free to reach out to us in the [Score](https://cloud-native.slack.com/archives/C07DN0D1UCW) channel on the CNCF Slack (<https://slack.cncf.io/>).